 Bachelor of Science in Computer Science

-Students are encouraged to develop their program with a computer science advisor.
+Students are required to develop their program with a computer science advisor.

 - Satisfy the General University Requirements for Baccalaureate Degrees.

 - Complete the General Education Requirements for Baccalaureate Degrees.